 What to eat in Hoi An

-Before you grab a recognized travel guide or open five internet tabs with ‘the best restaurants in Hoi An’, do note that in Vietnam 90% of the locals eat their meals at visually unassuming stalls, while seated on tiny plastic chairs.
+Before you open a million internet tabs with ‘the best restaurants in Hoi An’, it should be said that in Vietnam 90% of the locals eat their meals at visually unassuming stalls while seated on tiny plastic chairs.
 Hoi An is definitely no exception.

 Mì Quảng isn’t exclusively available in Hoi An, but it originates from the province Hoi An is part of.
 This fare also has noodles and fresh vegetables but is more complicated than cao lau.
 Mì Quảng is available with pork, chicken, beef, fish, and shrimp.
 The broth is rich with the meat stock, fish sauce, onion, pepper and garlic.
 Even though the ingredients are served in a small amount of soup, you can still distinguish the yellow-orange color from the turmeric.
 Chilis and lemon parts on the side can be added for even more explosive flavor components.